Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **A good income**
     Your rent should be 20% to 40% of your monthly [[Netto income]].[^34] Your income can't be too low or too high.[^48] Two incomes are better than one.
 - **A stable job**
-    If you are self-employed, it's much harder to find an apartment.
-If you are unemployed, it's impossible.
+    If you are self-employed, it's much harder to find an apartment.[^17] If you are unemployed, it's impossible.
 If you are in your [probation period](/glossary/Probezeit), it's a little harder.[^36]
 - **A good first impression**
     Personal impression is very important.[^29] Your personality matters in your messages and during your apartment visit.
 Be nice and pleasant.
 - **A stable right of residence**